 - It’s The Website Persona – The Overall Look And Feel

-These are some points to make a note of, so that you don’t miss anything in your good-to-go website when it’s live.
+These are some points to make a note of so that you don’t miss anything on your good-to-go website when it’s live.
 So when are you creating one?